-- d) Effective for retirements occurring in 2012 and thereafter, no more than 150 employees shall be permitted to avail themselves of this benefit in any one calendar year.
-Of these 150 employees, up to 135 employees may come from non-EMS employees and up to fifteen may come from EMS employees, subject to the same reallocation formula set forth in Paragraph c above, and provided that in no event may more than 150 employees in total be permitted to avail themselves of this benefit. - e) In the event the number of employees who apply for the benefit in each grouping, i.e., (i) non-EMS employees, and (ii) EMS employees, exceeds the annual numerical limit for that grouping, then the successful applicants will be determined on the basis of seniority, as defined in Section 9.1A of the Agreement. - f) The written notice of intent to retire, as described in paragraph 2(a) above, is irrevocable, except that the notice of intent may be revoked by the employee under the following circumstances: (i) non-selection because of insufficient seniority as described in paragraph 2(e) above; (ii) the employee is on Medical Status (as defined by the CFD Medical Order) between the dates the employee submits his/her notice of intent to retire and the intended date of retirement; or (iii) death of an employee's spouse or child between the dates the employee submits his/her notice of intent to retire and the intended date of retirement.
-When the designated Department official receives an employee's written revocation of intent to retire, the benefit shall be awarded to the next senior employee or employees in the grouping, who has (have) applied and still desire(s) the benefit. - g) Each employee who has submitted a written notice of intent to retire, under the terms of paragraph 2(a) above, shall be informed in writing by the Department whether that employee is or is not a successful applicant to receive the benefit that is provided for in this Memorandum of Understanding.
-Employees and the Union shall be so informed in writing not later than 30 days after the cutoff dates referenced in paragraph 2(a) above. - h) An employee who has been informed that he/she is a successful applicant and who has received his/her furlough assignments, may keep such furlough assignments or rescind any or all assigned furlough periods and receive furlough buyouts at retirement.
+- d) In the event the number of employees who apply for the benefit in each grouping, i.e., (i) non-EMS employees, and (ii) EMS employees, exceeds the annual numerical limit for that grouping, then the successful applicants will be determined on the basis of seniority, as defined in Section 9.1A of the Agreement. - e) The written notice of intent to retire, as described in paragraph 2(a) above, is irrevocable, except that the notice of intent may be revoked by the employee under the following circumstances: (i) non-selection because of insufficient seniority as described in paragraph 2(e) above; (ii) the employee is on Medical Status (as defined by the CFD Medical Order) between the dates the employee submits his/her notice of intent to retire and the intended date of retirement; or (iii) death of an employee's spouse or child between the dates the employee submits his/her notice of intent to retire and the intended date of retirement.
+When the designated Department official receives an employee's written revocation of intent to retire, the benefit shall be awarded to the next senior employee or employees in the grouping, who has (have) applied and still desire(s) the benefit. - f) Each employee who has submitted a written notice of intent to retire, under the terms of paragraph 2(a) above, shall be informed in writing by the Department whether that employee is or is not a successful applicant to receive the benefit that is provided for in this Memorandum of Understanding.
+Employees and the Union shall be so informed in writing not later than 30 days after the cutoff dates referenced in paragraph 2(a) above. - g) An employee who has been informed that he/she is a successful applicant and who has received his/her furlough assignments, may keep such furlough assignments or rescind all assigned furlough periods and receive furlough buyouts at retirement. - h) The Department shall time stamp each employee's written notice of intent to retire and provide a copy to the employee upon receipt and to the Union within ten (10) days thereafter. - i) As a further condition of eligibility for this benefit, under no circumstances may an employee who has been discharged pursuant to the provisions of j) Effective January 1, 2015, employees retiring on or after age fifty-five (55) and before age sixty (60) shall contribute for the cost of this benefit 2% of the annuity received from the Firemen's Annuity and Benefit Fund of Chicago, which contribution shall remain in effect until the employee no longer avails himself or herself of the benefit or reaches the age for full Medicare eligibility under federal law.
+Employees who retire on or after age sixty (60) pursuant to Section 12.B of the Agreement shall continue to receive health care benefits at no cost as provided for therein.